 Funny as always, Scaredy Squirrel Prepares for Halloween is the perfect guide which includes some good advice for your Trick-or-Treater!

 Facing nighttime fears is something many children face and Scaredy Squirrel at Night is a perfect book to help young folks deal with this.

 When his DIY 'beach' doesn't quite provide the true beach experience, our favorite squirrel manages to overcome yet another one of his endless fears!
 Scaredy Squirrel at the Beach is another winner by Melanie Watt which has fun storytelling and fabulous illustrations!

-Scaredy Squirrel Has a Birthday Party!
-Our favorite squirrel decides to plan his own birthday surprise party!
+Our favorite squirrel decides to plan his own birthday surprise in Scaredy Squirrel Has a Birthday Party!
 Read it to see what happens!

 Now, one of the reasons I loved the Scaredy Squirrel books so much is because there were so many fun activities to do that go along with the stories!